Designing end-to-end flow to democratizing decentralized-finance .

 Onboarding Page

-For the onboarding flow, I imagine Axal taking a very Web2-like approach, similar to centralized exchanges, since this conveys reliability and credibility while minimizing confusion for both Web2 and Web3 users.
+For the onboarding flow, I imagine Axal taking a very Web2-like approach, similar to centralized exchanges, conveying reliability and credibility.

 After completing the lo-fi designs, I felt I had captured the Web3 aesthetic quite well, so I ran a quick design sanity check with both colleagues and users ranging from crypto natives to whitelist newcomers.